voschezang/coding-handbook/management-principles.md

 In the same spirit, it can be concluded that any idle time of non-bottleneck resources is perfectly fine.
 This can even be preferable over over-production (which will increase inventory).

-**Measure of Success**

-Define a proper measure of success.
-Evaluate whether the assignment could be successful (outcome-based) without meeting the requirements.
+Tasks that go to bottleneck resources typically have high queue times, while all other tasks have high waiting times.

 **Efficiency & Optimization**

-Efficiency at a given time interval is not enough.
-Also care about the ability of an organization to adapt to changing environments.
+> Resource activation does not imply resource utilization.

 There are two types of efficiency:

 - Efficiency of resources.
-Maximize production.
+    - Measured by resource utilization, which is defined as: "The percentage of time the resource is producing something which is contributing to the main goal".
+This definition excludes the production of e.g. spare parts.
     - Risks: inventory (over-production), over-stretching of resources, over-optimization (silos).

 - Efficiency of flow (to customer).
 I.e. [pull-strategy](https://en.wikipedia.org/wiki/Push%E2%80%93pull_strategy), demand-oriented.
 Because the customer pays for the service.

 Assume that people are never [blocked](https://en.wikipedia.org/wiki/Context_switch) and [always](https://en.wikipedia.org/wiki/Parkinson's_law) busy.
 Focus on the flow of *tasks*; ensure that they are not blocked.
 If tasks are picked up as planned (following demand), then people can be free to make improvements and learn.

+> Low idle time is a side-effect of flow efficiency but not a method of reaching it.

-In a balanced system produces all resources produce exactly the right amount.
+In a *balanced* system, all resources produce exactly the right amount.
 There is no excess inventory.
 This theoretical state is dangerous.
 Any perturbation (expected variance) would be detrimental to flow, because all components are related and depend on each other.
+This inherent risk can be contained in two fundamental ways:

+- Increase inventory.
+This decreases agility and limits cash flow.
+- Decrease batch sizes, which decreases lead time.
+This increases setup time (handovers).